 - Test Scores: To aid in placement, students are required to submit CLT, ACT, or SAT scores.
-Students unable to provide scores will be required to sit for a placement exam prior to registration. - Other Documentation Additional documentation may be required as determined by the College.
+Students unable to provide scores will be required to sit for a placement exam prior to registration. - Completed Registration Documents: These provide needed additional information for enrollment. - Other Documentation Additional documentation may be required as determined by the College.